 - how long are dogs pregnant for before giving birth

-- how long is a dog pregnant for before giving birth
+- how long is a dog pregnant till giving birth

-- how long dogs pregnant before giving birth
+- how long is a dog pregnant before giving birth

 - is ivermectin safe for pregnant dogs